Trying to choose between Shopify vs Shopify Plus?

-In contrast, Shopify Plus offers personalized and dedicated support to your store.
+In contrast, the Shopify Plus offers personalized and dedicated support for your store.
 It assigns a Launch Engineer to your website to hold your hand throughout the entire store setup/migration process.
-And whether it’s third-party integrations or finding partners to work on projects specifically for your business, the Launch Engineer will be there to help.
+And no matter if it’s third-party integrations or finding partners to work on projects specifically for your business, the Launch Engineer will be there to help.

 2. More theme customization with access to Liquid

-With Shopify’s standard plans, you can customize your Shopify theme using the editor, though it’ll be hard to switch to a completely new theme.
+With standard Shopify plans, you can customize your Shopify theme templates using the editor, though it’ll be hard to switch to a completely new theme.

-In contrast, Shopify Plus allows a high degree of customization, giving you access to Shopify’s theme language, Liquid.
-With Liquid in your bag of tools, you’ll be able to make changes at the code level for greater control.
+In contrast, Shopify Plus plan allows a high degree of customization, giving you access to Shopify’s theme language, Liquid.
+With Liquid in your bag of tools, you’ll be able to make changes in the backend at the code level for greater control.